swblaster/tf2-Vo/README.md

 `gen.py` calculates PSD curves and prints out them.

 ## Classifier (Deep Learning Framework)
 `main.py` classifies the given 'observed' PSD curves based on the clusters found by our Feature Finder.
 The classifier is a manually designed 1-D Convolutional Neural Network.
 This code is based on the basic DL framework from LMLS lab at Inha University.
-The details will be updated soon.
+Please see the paper's supplementary document for detailed hyper-parameter settings used to train the neural network on simulation data.
  - `python main.py` evaluates the test samples stored in `observation.bin` using the neural network model stored in `checkpoint_0`.

 ## Contacts